-First, your owner’s manual will have the most accurate info on how to specifically take care of your car; please read your owner’s manual and follow your manufacturer’s recommendations.
+First, take a look at your owner’s manual.
+It will have the most accurate info on how to specifically take care of your car.
+We always recommend reading the owner’s manual and following your manufacturer’s recommendations.
 We will be happy to review and discuss the suggestions given.